astoilkov/OneScript/README.md

 ## Components

-Custom componenets allow you to extract logic and reuse it multipe items.
+Custom components allow you to extract logic and reuse it multiple items.
 They are powerful tool that could help your application architecture.

 ```html